How to Create a Sitemap for Free with Python Without Installing Python

 Why You Need A Sitemap

-If you have tried using any of the online free sitemap generators to create a sitemap, you may have experienced some success if you have a small website, but they will mostly ask you to trade your email for the sitemap.
+If you have tried using any online free sitemap generators to create a sitemap, you may have experienced some success if you have a small website, but they will mostly ask you to trade your email for the sitemap.

 You will also not need to visit any sitemap generator website.

-We'll show you how to use a simple Python script (that we will give you for free) on Google Colab (a free google tool for running python code) to generate a sitemap for your website.
+We'll show you how to use a simple Python script (that we will give you for free) on Google Colab (a free Google tool for running Python code) to generate a sitemap for your website.

 What Does the Python Code Do?